azztt/voice_keybinder/README.md

 3. It does not support combinations containing clicks and numpad.
 4. Only default keybindings of the supported editors can be used.

-**Currently there application run only in the console/terminal.
+**Currently the application run only in the console/terminal.
 Future updates shall enable full GUI support for easier usage**